contentstack/extensions/README.md

 # Contentstack Extensions

+Contentstack provides Extensions that let you extend its UI.
+It provides two types of extensions: Custom Field and Custom Field.

+The **Custom Field** extension lets you create custom fields that you can use in your content types, such as a color picker, code editor, video selector, and more.
+The **Custom Widgets** extension lets you add widgets that help you analyze the content of an entry and recommend content ideas.
+Examples of custom widgets are SEO recommendations, sentiment analysis, and content translation in different languages.

-Contentstack provides Extensions that let you create custom fields.
-This is a repository of example extensions created using Contentstack’s Extensions SDK.
+This is a repository of example extensions created using Contentstack’s [Extensions SDK](https://github.com/contentstack/ui-extensions-sdk).

 ### Examples of custom fields created using Extensions
 Here are some examples/use cases of custom fields that can be created using Extensions.
 These examples come with readme files that explain how to install and get started with these fields.